awsdocs/iam-user-guide/doc_source/access_policies_job-functions.md

 **Use case:** This user sets up, configures, and maintains databases in the AWS Cloud\.

 **Policy description:** This policy grants permissions to create, configure, and maintain databases\.
-It includes access to all AWS database services, such as Amazon DynamoDB, Amazon ElastiCache, Amazon Relational Database Service \(RDS\), Amazon Redshift, and other supporting services\.
+It includes access to AWS database services, such as Amazon DynamoDB, Amazon Relational Database Service \(RDS\), and Amazon Redshift\.
+View the policy for the full list of database services that this policy supports\.

-This policy supports the ability to pass roles to AWS services\.
-The policy grants `iam:GetRole` and `iam:PassRole` for only those roles named in the following table\.
-For more information, see [Creating the Roles and Attaching the Policies \(Console\)](#access_policies_job-functions_create-policies) later in this topic\.
+This job function policy supports the ability to pass roles to AWS services\.
+The policy allows the `iam:PassRole` action for only those roles named in the following table\.
+For more information, see [Creating Roles and Attaching Policies \(Console\)](#access_policies_job-functions_create-policies) later in this topic\.

 **Optional IAM service roles for the Database Administrator job function**